 We’ve all seen it before.
 An “unbeatable” promise given to you by construction equipment finance companies.
 You get excited, click on it, apply for the rates and … when you finally get a proper offer, it’s way different than what you clicked on.

 In some cases, an equipment leasing calculator can actually be useful.
-But you should never base your entire financing decision on the calculator alone.
+But you should never base your entire business financing decision on the business finance calculator alone.

-Think of construction equipment financing calculators as an “estimate” for what you might be able to get with a lease in an ideal situation.
+Think of construction equipment financing calculators as an “estimate” for what you might be able to get with a heavy equipment lease in an ideal situation.

 But here’s the thing to keep in mind: these calculators can be programmed on the back-end to provide rates for someone who has “great” or even near perfect credit ratings.
 Most business owners seeking construction equipment financing don’t have a perfect credit score, which means that the “rate” you’re estimating through a calculator is not likely one you’ll actually get.